topherzee/vr-cms/vr-editor-aframe/LOG.md

+2023-03-17
+Clean up visuaals for show and tell.
+Standardized colors.
+Got the Outline to be transparent.

 Current problem - when you let go of the item it should dissapear - the draaggy, but now it creates a hole in the layout.

 2023-03-07